You might have found my Facing Addiction story through an online search on addiction or controlling weed use.

 “It’s a quest for an unknown balance.

-“It’s a quest to scrape as close to Reality as I can without acting like I understand how or why things probably are the way they seem.”
+“It’s a quest to scrape as close to Reality as I can without acting like I understand how or why things might be as they seem.”